 to provide an understanding of changes in the City's financial position, operations, and cash flows.
-However, comparative (i.c., presentations of prior year totals by fund type) data has not been presented in each of the Comparative total data for the prior year has been presented in the accompanying financial statements in order statements since their inclusion would make the statements unduly complex and difficult to read, of resources related to pensions, pension expense, information about the fiduciary net position of the Wisconsin Retirement System (WRS) and additions to/deductions from WRS' fiduciary net position have been determined For purposes of measuring the net pension liability (asset) and deferred outflows of resources, and deferred inflows on the same basis as they are reported for WRS.
+However, comparative (i.c., presentations of prior year totals by fund type) data has not been presented in each of the Comparative total data for the prior year has been presented in the accompanying financial statements in order statements since their inclusion would make the statements unduly complex and difficult to read,

+City of New London, Wisconsin December 31, 2019 Notes to the Basic Financial Statements

+SUMMARY OF SIGNIFICANT ACCOUNTING POLICES (CONTINIED)

+Pensions

+For purposes of measuring the net pension liability (asset) and deferred outflows of resources, and defeared inflows of resources related to pensions, pension expense, information about the fiduciary net position of the Wisconsin Retirement System (WRS) and additions to declucions from WRS' fiduciary net position have been determined on the same basis as they are reported for WRS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefits terms.
-Investments are reported at fair value.
+Investments are reported a fair value.

-Notes to the Basic Financial Statements City of New London, Wisconsin December 31, 2019 of economic resources measurement focus and the accrual basis of accounting.
-This includes for purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to other additions to'deductions from LRLIFs fuluciary not position have been determined on the same basis as they are reported by LRLIF.
-For this purpose, benefit payments (including refunds of employee contributions) are post-employment benefits.
-OPEB expense, and information about the fiduciary not position of the LRLIF and The fiduciary net position of the Local Retiree Life Insurance Fund (LRLIF) has been determined using the flow ecognized when due and payable in accordance with the benefit terms.
-Investments are reported at fair value